TugboatQA/docs/README.md

 - Run the documnentation server locally.
 It runs ```cross-var gitbook serve --gitbook=$npm_package_config_gitbook```

+## Callouts
+We use the [Gitbook Plugin Callouts module](https://github.com/gubler/gitbook-plugin-callouts) to create callouts within the documentation.

 ## Contributing

 This document is open-source, and is available on